-With good SEO, potential customers will find you in Google or another search engine.
+With good SEO, potential customers will find you on Google or another search engine.
 But what about boosting the visibility of your content with paid advertising?
-Pay Per Click, or PPC, is proven to be an effective way of driving targeted traffic to relevant content on your website.
+Digital marketing for manufacturing isn’t just about SEO.
+Pay Per Click, or PPC is proven to be an effective way of driving targeted traffic to relevant content on your website.
 The user will then be encouraged to complete a valuable action (conversion) on the page that they have landed on.

-Display advertising uses Google Display Network to place media banners across any websites that host advertisements using Google AdSense.
-This network can also be used for remarketing ads, which is a method of targeting people who have already visited your website but not yet converted.
+Display advertising, by contrast, uses the Google Display Network to place media banners across any websites that host advertisements using Google AdSense.
+This network can also be used for remarketing ads, which is a method of targeting people who have already visited your website but have not yet converted.
+It can also be used to send adverts to people who have visited your competitor’s websites.
 These types of advertising are ideal for serving targeted content to prospective customers in the manufacturing sector.

 Not forgetting social media and email marketing

 Think of your website as your information hub.
-Social media should give snippets of information, driving users to your website, where they will find more information on the topic – ideally a blog or a landing page.
+Social media should give snippets of information, driving users to your website, where they will find more information on a topic.
 Social media content should be visual – impactful imagery, infographics and videos work particularly well.
-Sharing industry news, as well as your own blog content is also a great way to position your manufacturing business as a thought leader within the industry.
+Sharing industry news, as well as your own blog content, is also a great way to position your manufacturing business as a thought leader within the industry.

-If your business is already present on social media, but you’d like to know how you get more out of your platforms, our FREE social media audit is ideal for you.
+If your business is already on social media, but you’d like to know how you get more out of your platforms, just get in touch.

 79% of marketers in the manufacturing industry reported that an increase in focus on email marketing has increased their ROI by 48%.
 Email marketing is another way to get news, informative articles and product updates to your prospective customers, serving them targeted content that encourages them to click through to a relevant page on your website.
 You can track your open rate, click-through rate and conversions on your landing page.